-Adopting a Child From a Different Race, Ethnicity or Culture
+Adopting a Child From a Different Culture, Ethnicity, or Race

-If you are considering adoption, an important issue that you will face is whether you are interested in adopting a child whose race, ethnic background, or culture is different than yours.
-Many prospective adoptive parents are clear that they want to bring a child into their family who looks like them, while others are open to creating a multiracial, multiethnic or multicultural family.
-Following is a discussion on adopting a child from a different race, ethnicity, or culture.
+If you're considering adoption, an important issue you'll face is whether you're interested in adopting a child whose race, ethnic background, or culture is different than yours.
+Many prospective adoptive parents are clear that they want to bring a child into their family who looks like them, while others are open to creating a multi-racial, multi-ethnic, or multi-cultural family.

 When they delve into their feelings, many prospective adoptive parents admit that they want children who look like them.
-Often couples come to adoption after experiencing infertility; the idea of adopting a child who doesn't look like them brings home the reality that they will never have children biologically.
+Often couples come to adoption after experiencing infertility; the idea of adopting a child from a different culture or race brings home the reality that they will never have children biologically.

 The truth is, children adopted into homes with such differences face incredible challenges.
 The following scenarios are actually quite common:

 A Latino boy adopted into a Caucasian home in New England was the only child of color in his school.
 He was taunted and derided for being different.
 An African girl in a family of African-Americans felt that her heritage and culture were ignored so that she would "fit in."
 The Korean adoptee in the Jewish home always felt uncomfortable at religious gatherings, and as she grew up she struggled with her faith.